Antichiral surface states and Su-Schrieffer-Heeger physics in rutile altermagnets

 We uncover the existence of anti-chiral surface states(SS): SS on the opposite surfaces of the slab propagate in the \emph{same} direction.
 This is in contrast with the familiar case of chiral SS, such as the edge states in Chern insulators and the Fermi arc states in Weyl semimetals, which propagate in an antiparallel fashion between two opposite surfaces.
 Anti-chiral SS were first theoretically proposed in a variant of the Haldane honeycomb model where the Haldane flux pattern is modified\cite{Franz2018}.
-However, so far, only few quantum materials have been suggested as their potential hosts, including twisted van der Waals multi-layers and Dirac systems where the anti-chiral SS are stabilized by the electron-phonon coupling\cite{Zilberberg2020, Foa2022, Li2024}.
+However, so far, only few quantum materials have been suggested as their potential hosts, including twisted van der Waals multi-layers and Dirac systems where the anti-chiral SS are stabilized by the electron-phonon coupling\cite{Zilberberg2020, Foa2022, Luis2023, Li2024}.
 Our work demonstrates that rutile altermagnets are an alternative quantum-material platform for their realization.
-In a large-coupling limit, we explain their origin from two Weyl nodal lines in the bulk using a map from the altermagnet to a family of modified SSH chains.
+In a large-coupling limit, we explain their origin from two WNL in the bulk using a map from the altermagnet to a family of modified SSH chains.
 The latter can carry a nontrivial topological invariant, resulting in edge states which are identifiable with the anti-chiral SS.
 Using the map, we also explain key features of DW bound states and how the anti-chiral SS can be switched into chiral SS upon altering the surface termination.
+We also show how the anti-chiral SS are stable against an applied Zeeman field and the tilting of the N\'eel vector into certain directions.
+Finally, we discuss the possibility of anti-chiral SS in nonrutile altermagnets.

 \textit{Model---} We consider a 3D electronic tight-binding model for rutile d-wave altermagnets introduced in Ref.\cite{Fernandes2024mirror, Daniel2024} as a minimal model to study topological properties in the 3D band structure.
 It is represented by the following Bloch Hamiltonian \bea \ch &=& \ch_0 + \ch_{\rm soc},\\ \ch_0 &=& - 8t_1c_{x/2}c_{y/2}c_{z/2}\tau_x - 2t'_2 c_z\tau_0 - 2t_2 (c_x + c_y)\tau_0 \nonumber\\ && - 4 t_d s_x s_y \tau_z + J \tau_z \vec{N}\cdot \vec{\sigma}, \\ \ch_{\rm soc} &=& - 8\lambda s_{z/2} (s_{x/2}c_{y/2} \sigma_x - s_{y/2}c_{x/2} \sigma_y)\tau_y\nonumber\\ && + 16\lambda' c_{x/2}c_{y/2}c_{z/2}(c_x-c_y)\tau_y \sigma_z, \eea where $c_{\alpha/n}\equiv \cos(k_{\alpha}/n)$ and $s_{\alpha/n}\equiv \sin(k_{\alpha}/n)$.
 The basis vector is $(a_{\vec{k}\uparrow}, a_{\vec{k}\downarrow}, b_{\vec{k}\uparrow}, b_{\vec{k}\downarrow})^T$, where $a$ and $b$ are the annihilation operators on the sublattices A and B (see Fig.\ref{fig:fig1}(a).)
 The Pauli matrices, $\tau_i$ and $\sigma_i$, act on the sublattice and the spin index, respectively.
 The N\'eel vector for the i-th unit cell is defined by the difference of the magnetic dipole moments on the two sublattices: $\vec{N}_i = \vec{m}_{i,A} - \vec{m}_{i,B}$. $\ch_0$ encompasses spin-preserved hoppings and a coupling to a uniform N\'eel order $\vec{N}_i = \vec{N}$. $\ch_{\rm soc}$ includes hopping due to spin-orbit-coupling effects.
 Notably, a proper tight-binding description of a rutile altermagnet may require more structures in addition to Eq.\eqref{eq:model}.
 For instance, due to a multi-orbital character of RuO$_2$ near the Fermi level, four additional bands must be added to the model in Eq.\eqref{eq:model} \cite{Daniel2024}.
 However, our formulation can be accordingly generalized to the more complicated cases.